-Executive Member for Education and Lifelong Learning has paid tribute to the regions young people as they receive conformation of their exam results today
+Executive Member for Education and Lifelong Learning has paid tribute to the regions young people as they receive confirmation of their exam results today.

-and has encouraged them all to continue to push to reach their full potential in whatever they do next.
+She has also encouraged them all to continue to push to reach their full potential in whatever they do next.

 Today’s results are the first snapshot of attainment and achievement for the 2021/22 session, with a fuller picture available later in the year when other accreditation such as college courses and wider achievement awards are finalised.